jadecobra/python_tdd_exercises/source/make_tdd/make_tdd_manually_2.rst

 ----

-:ref:`How many questions can you answer after going through this chapter?<questions about making a Python Test Driven Development Environment>`
+:ref:`How many questions can you answer after going through this chapter?<questions about how to run tests automatically>`

 ----